yatian20/GLM/README.md

-# This file provides explanations on the scripts.
+# Efficient Analysis of Latent Spaces in Heterogeneous Networks

+This repository contains the code for the paper "Efficient Analysis of Latent Spaces in Heterogeneous Networks" by Yuang Tian, Jiajin Sun, and Yinqiu He.

-1. functions.R contains R functions for implementing Algorithms 1-3 in the paper.
+The sub-directory `code` contains R implementations of Algorithms 1-3 presented in the paper.

-2. simulation.R conducts one simulation repetition under Bernoulli distribution and Case (A) in the paper.

-3. data.R reproduces the data analysis results in the paper.
+The sub-directory 'data' includes both real-world and simulated datasets, along with their analysis scripts.

+The sub-directory 'output' stores all simulation results and real data analysis outputs.

+The sub-directory 'manuscirpt' contains the LaTeX source files for the manuscript and associated figures.